Mojo7823/iotproject1/readme.md

 ESP8266 IoT based smart plug using MQTT and Node-RED Protecting plug from accidental shocking with sensing from PIR sensor, and monitoring power usage with PZEM 004-T

+# Attention - LIVE WIRE, DANGEROUS!!
+This DiY project uses live wire as power source, It's very dangerous if you didn't know what are you doing, Please wear safety shoes and check proper grounding.
+220/110 V are hurt (and deadly) enough to get shocked

 # Team Member
 - Hakim
 - Leo